 \item \textbf{Association oracle}: Correct the pair association and action label, making it a true positive.
 If duplicates are made in this way, suppress the lower-scoring prediction. \end{itemize}

-\textbf{Fixing action classification errors.} In this case, we fix false positives caused by action error or duplicate error. \begin{itemize} \item \textbf{Action classification oracle}: Fix the action label to make it a true positive.
-If duplicates are made in this way, suppress the lower-scoring prediction. \item \textbf{Duplicate oracle}: We directly remove all duplicate predictions. \item \textbf{Missing oracle}: Note that, after fixing all the above errors, there are still ground truth triplets that are not matched with any predictions, the number of which is the number of missed ground truth triplets.
-We reduce the number of ground-truth HOI triplets in the $mAP$ calculation by the number of missed ground-truth triplets. \end{itemize}
+\textbf{Fixing interaction classification errors.} In this case, we fix false positives caused by duplicate error or interaction error. \begin{itemize} \item \textbf{Duplicate oracle}: We directly remove all duplicate predictions. \item \textbf{Interaction classification oracle}: Fix the action label to make it a true positive.
+If duplicates are made in this way, suppress the lower-scoring prediction. \end{itemize}

+\textbf{Fixing missed GT errors.} Note that, after fixing all the above errors, there are still ground truth triplets that are not matched with any predictions, the number of which is the number of missed ground truth triplets.
+We reduce the number of ground-truth HOI triplets in the $mAP$ calculation by the number of missed ground-truth triplets.